frizyrusty/Google_Coursera/Automating_Real_World_Tasks_with_Python/Module_3/Module_3_challenge.md

 ---

-Review Qwiklabs assessment: Automatically generate a PDF and send it by email.

 **2. In the example.py script, how does Python know what to include in the report PDF?
 Select all that apply.**

 > **The table_data= command stores the list of fruits for the PDF.** (Correct)